JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/Plots.md

 Use `:viridis` color scheme or any other [color scheme](http://docs.juliaplots.org/latest/generated/colorschemes/) supported by the Plots package.
 Use additional plot attributes to get a nice looking graph.

 **Hints:**
-- use the `pallete` function combined with the `collect` function to generate a vector of colors from the `:viridis` color scheme.
+- use the `palette` function combined with the `collect` function to generate a vector of colors from the `:viridis` color scheme.
 - remove all decorators by using: `axis = nothing`, `border = :none`.

 ```@raw html